You've finally found that perfect wedding suit or tuxedo that you love and maybe more importantly, your bride loves.

 Now, on to the most favorite combination of the past years – blue suit and brown shoes.
 This ensemble spread so much that it is common to see grooms wearing blue wedding suits and brown shoes all around the world.
 No wonder – the color combination looks amazing on everyone.

 Even grooms picking blue tuxedos combine them with brown shoes for (slightly more) casual weddings.
-Yes, you remember correctly, only officially approved tuxedo shoes are black.
+Yes, you remembered correctly, only officially approved tuxedo shoes are black.
 However, if you follow a more casual wedding and set the dress code, you can wear brown shiny Oxfords as your tuxedo shoes, too.
 After all, you are the groom and you decide.

 Learn how to combine blue suits with brown shoes in our simple guide.